Chile by region: where to go

 Punta Arenas and Puerto Natales

-2,000km south of Santiago is the port of Punta Arenas, gateway to southern Chile (and Argentina) and capital of Region XII.
-Founded in 1848, the city was an essential supply stop for ships rounding the southern tip of South America, and an outlet for the sheep products of Patagonia.
+The gateway to Chile’s far south is the port of Punta Arenas.
+Founded in 1848, the city was an essential stop for ships rounding the southern tip of South America and an outlet for the sheep products of Patagonia.
 Nowadays, Punta Arenas is the departure point for cruises heading south-east through stunning fjords towards Cape Horn and Tierra del Fuego.
-Three hours by road north of Punta Arenas is the isolated, frontier town of Puerto Natales, on the shores of the Last Hope Sound and the ideal jumping off point for the spectacular Torres del Paine National Park and connections to Calafate (for Argentina's Los Glaciares National Park).
+Three hours by road north of Punta Arenas is the isolated town of Puerto Natales, on the shores of Last Hope Sound and the ideal jumping-off point for the spectacular Torres del Paine and connections to Calafate (for Argentina’s Los Glaciares National Park).

 Torres del Paine

-In the 1,630 square kilometres of the Torres del Paine National Park, sheer granite walls rise up to heights of 8,000 feet, glaciers and a sea of ice stretch into the distance and turquoise lakes are constantly replenished by water from the Patagonian Ice Cap.
-The park has a network of well marked trails, and several comfortable lodges.
+In the 1,630 square kilometres of the Torres del Paine, sheer granite walls rise up to heights of 8,000 feet, glaciers and a sea of ice stretch into the distance and turquoise lakes are constantly replenished by water from the Patagonian ice field.
+This stunning national park has a network of well-marked trails, and comfortable refuges, lodges and hotels.

 Juan Fernández Islands

-A 2½ hour flight from Santiago, the Islas Juan Fernández are a small group of volcanic islands some 667 km west of Valparaiso, made famous by Defoe's classic tale Robinson Crusoe, inspired by the real life adventures of Alejandro Selkirk.
-Discovered in 1574, the group is made up of the islands Robinson Crusoe, Alejandro Selkirk and Santa Clara and was declared a UN World Biosphere Reserve in 1977.
-With rugged scenery, excellent walking and seafood, tourism is slowly growing though accommodation and infrastructure are still simple and there are only a limited number of flights per week even in high season.
+The Juan Fernández islands were made famous by Defoe’s Robinson Crusoe (inspired by the real life adventures of Alexander Selkirk).
+Discovered in 1574, the group is made up of the islands Robinson Crusoe, Alejandro Selkirk and Santa Clara and with rugged scenery and challenging walking, tourism is slowly growing.